 integrative emotional center, is especially active.
 When we practice mindfulness, the amygdala, in those moments, resumes normal function much faster.
 People become far more affectionate, kind, and empathetic in

 In order to exercise greater control, both internally and externally, we need to live mindfully.
 Attentive and focused on whatever is happening outside of us; it follows that we will act as the situation demands.
 In the “normal” course of events, we think and act from our habituated and conditioned mind.
 In the corporate world, mindful executives are capable of focusing more readily on pressing issues adapting to challenging situations and seeing from a broader perspective.
 Mindful leaders of big organizations are most often attuned to the emotions and feelings of their subordinates.
 They are more compassionate and empathetic toward their workforce.
 In this way, mindful executives are more committed to happiness and the overall well-being of the organization.

 habitual and conditioned way.
-What’s required on those moments is to be aware, fully conscious and mindful to the emerging situations.
-We suffer acutely after the incident because we keep on interpreting and analysing the incident in many different ways.
+What’s required in those moments is to be aware, fully conscious, and mindful of the emerging situations.
+We suffer acutely after the incident because we keep on interpreting and analyzing the incident in many different ways.
 We keep on ruminating and worrying over the incident.
-We are not present on the moments in hand.
+We are not present in the moments at hand.
 We are not mindful.
 We can reduce our suffering and distress if we try to remain mindful.
 Mindfulness is the way to cultivate and strengthen the ability to be mindful.

 a one-word mantra silently in our mind.
 Studies have established positive results on physical and mental health.
 Meditation improves our capacity to focus or be attentive for a longer time.
 The more we practice mindfulness, the more self-aware and mindful we become.
 Though there are some other ways too mindfulness-based meditation works the best for enhancing our self-awareness.